nlpsandbox/nlpsandbox-controller/README.md

     python examples/push_dataset.py
     ```
 1. Following the example above, prepare your site's dataset and push data.
-1. Provide the datanode endpoint URL to Sage.
+1. Inform Sage Bionetworks of data node endpoint ip so [config.yml](config.yml) can be modified.

 ### Synapse Workflow Orchestrator